Climbing Stairs LeetCode Solution in JavaScript and TypeScript

 Understanding the Problem

 The Climbing Stairs problem is essentially a variation of the Fibonacci sequence.
 The key insight is that to reach any step n, you can only come from either step (n-1) or step (n-2).
 Therefore, the total number of ways to reach step n is the sum of ways to reach step (n-1) and step (n-2).
+For more on problem-solving patterns, check out our guide on longest palindromic substring solution.

 There are several approaches to solve this problem: